 Once your content is on social media, you can boost it with advertising.
 LinkedIn, Facebook, and Instagram, along with others, offer simple, budget-friendly cost-per-click advertising, and most have decent reporting features so you can track any new leads.

-It's not perfect for B2B technology suppliers, not least because social media is designed mainly for consumers, but careful targeting makes an effective lead generation.
+It's not perfect for B2B technology suppliers, not least because social media is designed mainly for consumers, but careful targeting makes for effective lead generation.

-But don't feel like you have to gate everything you put out.
-A trustworthy, respected brand can afford to give away some helpful stuff, such as shorter blogs, for free – it can help you build trust and interest with your customers and gain a more significant following contributing to your wider demand generation strategy.
+A trustworthy, respected brand can afford to give away some helpful stuff, such as blogs and educational resources, for free – it can help you build trust and interest with your customers and gain a more significant following contributing to your wider demand generation strategy.

 Lead Generation Strategy #5: SEO and Keyword Research